Don't Trip Yourself up While Buying a New Home

 Some new homebuyers make the mistake of rushing out to buy things to fill their home as soon as the seller says "yes" and the loan is approved.
-Keep in mind that until you get the keys, your lender is watching your accounts very closely.
-Here are some things to refrain from before closing to assure your transaction goes smoothly.
+It's best to remember that until you get the keys, your lender is watching you very closely.
+We have listed some things below you will want to avoid when waiting for your loan to close.

 Don't overspend on big-ticket items You may be itching to order that new Turkish rug for the soon-to-be-yours living room, but it's advisable to avoid making big ticket buys like furniture, appliances, jewelry, or vacations until closing.
 Financing new Plasma TVs with a store card or a bank credit card could put your credit worthiness at risk when you need it the most.
 Using cash to buy big-ticket items can also create a mistake: most lending institutions look at your available cash when approving your loan.

 Don't go on a job search.
 Your recent job history should show stability.
 Getting a new job before you apply for a mortgage loan may not jeopardize your approval at all.
 But for some, changing jobs during the mortgage loan approval process could raise concern and affect your approval.

 Don't move cash around or switch banks.
 While your lender reviews your mortgage loan package, you will likely be required to submit bank statements for the last two or three months on your checking accounts, savings accounts, money market funds and other liquid assets.
 Your lending institution wants to see a consistent rise and fall of your money each pay period, in order to avoid fraud.
 No matter the purpose, moving banks or moving money from one account to another can raise a red flag with the lender and slow your approval process.